-If you are ready to see some of the best things to do in Austin, you’ve come to the right place!
+If you are ready to see some of the best things to do in Austin with kids, you’ve come to the right place!
 People in Austin are generally very kind, and you feel welcomed to the city!
 You will learn that there are countless things to do and a great deal of variety in the city.

 A large number of activities in Austin are around the Colorado River that runs through the city.
-You will find so much fun out in nature while in Austin, from natural springs and swimming holes to paddle boarding and tubing on the river.
+You will find so much fun out in nature while exploring the area, from natural springs and swimming holes to paddle boarding and tubing on the river.
 In addition, of course, you will find museums, a variety of restaurants, and indoor activities as well.

 Austin is a bustling yet relaxed city; it’s hard not to fall in love with the city!
-So which of these things to do in Austin will you do first?
+So which of these things to do in Austin with kids will you do first?

-30 Best Things To Do In Austin Texas
+30 Best Things To Do In Austin With Kids

 Barton Springs Pool

 The Barton Springs Municipal Pool fills its walls with water from a nearby natural spring, Barton Spring, which is the fourth largest natural spring in Texas.
 After you purchase an entrance pass, you can enjoy the large pool that has depths from 0 to 18 feet.
 When you aren’t in the pool, you can lay in the sun or picnic on the concrete or grassy areas around the pool.
-Barton Springs Pool is by far one of the most extraordinary things to do in Austin!
+Barton Springs Pool is by far one of the most fun things to do in Austin with kids.